self-driving-satellite-network/starlink-autonomous-driving/Dataset/README.md

 ## References

-[1] Yuanjie Li, Hewu Li, Wei Liu, Lixin Liu, Wei Zhao, Yimei Chen, Jianping Wu, Qian Wu, Jun Liu, Zeqi Lai, Han Qiu.
-A Networking Perspective on Starlink’s Self-Driving LEO Mega-Constellation.
+[1] A Networking Perspective on Starlink’s Self-Driving LEO Mega-Constellation.
 To appear at ACM MobiCom 2023.